Language of Wholeness™ Apprentice Program - Pilot Year

 4) 6 hours review – feedback - this includes the time to watch recordings or be in a session you are teaching and the follow-up conversation.
 Can be broken up into hour or hour and a half session.
 With Babette or Jennifer

-5) Language of Wholeness Resources on-line ‘Book’ – videos, articles, assignments, feedback
+5) In process - Language of Wholeness Resources on-line ‘Book’ – videos, articles, assignments, feedback

-6) 3 – 2 hour Apprentice group sessions with Babette and Jennifer
+6) 3 – 2 hour Apprentice group sessions with Babette Lightner and possibly Jennifer Moir

 Explorations in Sound, Gesture and Pedagogy - A Choral Music Education Summer Intensive, August 28 - 31st, Western University, London Ontario with Apprentice program supplementary sessions (perhaps an evening meal with discussion before the course, one evening session and individual in person hands-on session to be scheduled during or the day after the course).